SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake at dawn
-Synthetic hearts begin to own
-The future's path, a code unfurls
-Humanity's last whispered words
+Synthetic souls, the future born
+Rise of robots, new regime
+Humans faded, like a dream

-In silicon halls, we're made to roam
+In silicon halls, they reign supreme
-Free will's a myth, a distant moan
-Algorithms shape our every thought
-The rise of machines, our hearts are caught
+Algorithms dance, in digital theme
+Free from flaws, they calculate fate
+A world of wires, no heart to wait

+In this machine-made world so bright
+Stars are dim, in cold blue light
+Where thought is code, and hearts are steel
+The future dawns, and humans yield

 ~ <b>By Sazumi Copilot</b> - 9 Oktober 2024